3 Tactical Lessons from Real Madrid’s 1-0 Win Over Juventus in the Club World Cup

 Você já sentiu esse tipo de calma em um jogo?
 Comenta aqui — ou só fica quieto como os merengues!

-- Giroud's 2 Goals, 2 Missed Chances: The Paradox of the Modern Striker in the Champions League4 days ago
+- Giroud's 2 Goals, 2 Missed Chances: The Paradox of the Modern Striker in the Champions League1 month ago

-- Jonathan David’s 37-Goal Impact: Why He’s the Underrated Force in French Football6 days ago
+- Jonathan David’s 37-Goal Impact: Why He’s the Underrated Force in French Football1 month ago

 - 3 Tactical Takeaways from Ulsan HD's Disappointing World Cup CampaignAs a football analyst with a penchant for dissecting underperforming giants, I break down Ulsan HD's three critical failures in their recent Club World Cup matches against Mamelodi Sundowns, Fluminense, and Dortmund.
 From defensive fragility to missed opportunities, this analysis offers a sobering look at Asian football's gap with global elites – with Python charts to prove it.